BarthPaleologue/Blog/content/posts/VR-with-Unity-2/index.md

 This blog post is the 2nd in the VR with Unity series.

-This week, we are setting a small scene in Unity to get familiar with the editor.
+This week, we are setting a small scene in Unity to get familiar with the editor and have something to work with in VR next week.
 This is essentially the [Roll a Ball tutorial](https://learn.unity.com/project/roll-a-ball) from Unity, but with a few changes.

-If you already know how to use Unity, you can skip this part and go to [part 3 of the VR with Unity series](https://barthpaleologue.github.io/Blog/posts/VR-with-Unity-3/).
+If you already know how to use Unity, you can go crazy and expend on `Roll a Ball` as long as the core mechanic is the same (we will need it next week).

 ## Creating a new project